puppetlabs/puppet-docs/source/pdk/pdk_install.md

 Download and install the Puppet Development Kit to get started developing and testing Puppet modules.

 {:.concept}
-## Installing PDK
+## Installing the Puppet Development Kit

-Install the Puppet Development Kit as your first step in creating and testing Puppet modules.
+Install the Puppet Development Kit (PDK) as your first step in creating and testing Puppet modules.

 The PDK package includes testing tools, a complete module skeleton, and command line tools to enable you to more easily create and test Puppet modules.
+PDK also includes all dependencies needed for its use.

-Specifically, the package includes the following tools:
+PDK includes the following tools:

 Tool   | Description
 ----------------|-------------------------